Serpico: Wide release reception

-For The Evening Sun reviewer Lou Cedrone expressed his doubts about Durk's "gratis talk of defamation of the police image".
+For The Evening Sun reviewer, Lou Cedrone expressed his doubts about Durk's "gratis talk of defamation of the police image".
 Cedrone considered that Durk "comes off very nicely" on the film, and defended Lumet's choice to "emphasize the action rather than the definition".
 Meanwhile, it viewed the use of "Neapolitan" music as "foolish perhaps, but not touching".
 It declared Pacino's contribution "a magnificent performance".

 The Pittsburgh Post-Gazette found Serpico to be "meticulously crafted, intelligently written, unflinchingly honest".
 The publication noted the "fidelity" with which the director captured New York, and that the city "becomes more than just a background".
 It summed Pacino's acting as "naturalistic, flawlessly convincing".

 The Honolulu Advertiser attributed Pacino's "brilliant portrayal" to turn an "ordinary cop movie" into "extraordinary".
 The review favored Lumet, the writers and the supporting cast.

 The Austin American-Statesman highlighted realism in producing a "fascinating film".

 The Fort Worth Star-Telegram celebrated Pacino's "towering performance".
-Roberts' performance was noted as a "standout".
+Roberts's performance was noted as a "standout".
 Sharpe and Eda Young's appearances as Serpico's love interests were deemed to be "played with restrained excellence".
 The newspaper opined that the film was "15 minutes too long", but that viewers would not "realize the length until you're outside looking at your watch".

-The Kansas City Star detailed the criticism the film received from police officers, and Serpico's discontent with the production.
+The Kansas City Star detailed the criticism that the film received from police officers, and Serpico's discontent with the production.
 The piece noted that despite the fictional additions, Serpico was a "superrealistic dramatization".
 Meanwhile, Wexler and Salt were praised for the authentic use of profanity in the dialogues.

-The Times opened its review applauding Serpico's denunciation of police corruption, while it pointed that the film "exceeds (the) expectations" of the viewers for it to be "powerfully dramatic".
+The Times in Shreveport, Louisiana, opened its review applauding Serpico's denunciation of police corruption, while it pointed out that the film "exceeds (the) expectations" of the viewers for it to be "powerfully dramatic".
 Lumet's "accurate eye for surroundings" was remarked, and the reviewer hailed Pacino and the supporting cast.

 Later reviews

-On the review aggregator Metacritic the movie garnered a score of 87 out of 100, based on 7 reviews from mainstream critics.
+Rotten Tomatoes rated it 93% "Fresh", with an average score of 8.1/10, based on reviews from 55 critics.
+The consensus reads: "An engrossing, immediate depiction of early '70s New York, Serpico is elevated by Al Pacino's ferocious performance."
+On the review aggregator Metacritic, the movie garnered a score of 87 out of 100, based on 7 reviews from mainstream critics.
 The result indicated "universal acclaim".
-Rotten Tomatoes rated it 91% "Fresh" with an average score of 8.1/10, based on reviews from forty-four critics.
-The website remarked Pacino's "ferocious performance".